MyFriendBen/rfc/rfcs/0003-program-calc-refactor/README.md

 ## Open Questions

-- Should the factory registry be auto-discovered or explicitly declared?
+- How do we incorporate the state-level mixins?

 ## Alternatives Considered